 - Two features of a crisis are a sense of threat and a feeling of not coping.
 You need some support to help you 'over the rapids'. - Any support you build now will stand you in good stead throughout the journey.
 Even when you're not in crisis, getting support is an essential part of recovery. - Abuse tends to occur in secrecy and isolation.
 It's important to try to break this pattern.
-Getting support does this. - It's hard to recover from what happened when you were a child without reaching out for some extra help.
+Getting support does this. - Men often feel they have got to 'go it alone', even in the most challenging situations. - It's hard to recover from what happened when you were a boy without reaching out for some extra help.
 This is never more true than in a crisis.